Adamocho/smalltoc/README.md

 git clone https://github.com/Adamocho/smalltoc.git
 ```

-Get the latest version (shallow clone)
+Get the latest code only (git shallow clone)
 ```sh
 git clone --depth 1 https://github.com/Adamocho/smalltoc.git
 ```

-Now `cd` inside and install it using
+Now `cd` inside and install it using the `install` option

 > You may need execute permission.
 > For that use: `[sudo] chmod +x FILENAME`